firewall

 If you want to completely wipe out all existing firewall

-configuration, add previous: replaced
+configuration, add previous: replaced to the

-list.
+firewall list.
 This will cause all existing configuration

 to be removed and replaced with your given configuration.
 This is useful